starkbank/ecdsa-python/README.md

 | [fast-ecdsa]       |     0.1ms     |  0.2ms  |
 | starkbank-ecdsa    |     4.1ms     |  7.8ms  |

-So our pure Python code cannot compete with C based libraries, but it's `6x faster` to verify and `23x faster` to sign then other pure Python libraries.
+Our pure Python code cannot compete with C based libraries, but it's `6x faster` to verify and `23x faster` to sign than other pure Python libraries.

 ### Sample Code

-How sign a json message for [Stark Bank]:
+How to sign a json message for [Stark Bank]:

 ```python
 from json import dumps
 from ellipticcurve.ecdsa import Ecdsa
 from ellipticcurve.privateKey import PrivateKey

 # Generate privateKey from PEM string
 privateKey = PrivateKey.fromPem("""